tentakelfabrik/super-gear-directus/README.md

 ## Snapshot

-There is a Snapshot for a Basic Setup for the Directus Instance.
+There is a Snapshot for a Basic Setup for the Directus Instance (snapshot.yaml)

 ## Quickstart